roytanmoy1/shareMe/README.md

-# shareMe
+# ShareMe

-An app to rent out items
+Connecting people to make their lives easier by renting out their belongings